Dual Credits and SCWI

 Travel to the college will vary depending on where, when and how the Dual Credit program is delivered.
 Information will be provided to students before the program begins.
 Transportation costs for buses or taxis are covered by the SCWI program.

 Students will see a record of their Dual Credit on their Ontario Secondary School Transcript and/or on their college transcript.
-Loyalist College provides an unofficial transcript to each school board for distribution to secondary school Guidance departments for filing in the student OSR.
+Loyalist College provides an unofficial transcript to each school board for distribution to secondary school guidance departments for filing in the student OSR.

 Students who complete Dual Credits are often better prepared for post-secondary work.
 They are also able to build their admissions portfolios and, in most cases, can apply credits to certificate or diploma requirements.
 Gaining confidence in their ability to complete post-secondary work is a valuable part of the program.
-See Dual Credit testimonials under our “Student Work” tab.

 Yes – every Dual Credit program has a college instructor and a secondary school teacher assigned to support student learning.
 It is important that students with formal testing or an identified learning need, make their Dual Credit and college teachers aware so that additional support can be provided.